Lennos22/2022-URT-Arm-Firmware/README.md

 # Arm Firmware

-The robotic arm firmware for controlling the movement of the arm.
+The robotic arm firmware for controlling the movement of the arm. **(This sentence is incredibly stupid and redundant.
+Who the hell wrote this...?)**

 - [Dependencies](#dependencies)
 - [Installation](#installation)